-- 2D and 3D Single use bioprocess bags are available up to 2000L and designed for preparation, storage and transport of buffers and biopharmaceuticals solutions.
+- 2D and 3D Single-use bioprocess bags are available up to 2000L and are designed for the preparation, storage and transport of buffers and biopharmaceutical solutions.

 - 2D Rockerbags for cell culture applications.

-- Cryo bags are available up to 20L to store biopharmaceutical products at -85°C.
+- Cryo bags are available for up to 20L to store biopharmaceutical products at -85°C.